vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 ## In This Lab

-In this lab, you will begin by deploying the lab prerequisites to ensure that your Azure subscription includes the required resources.
+In this lab, you will begin by ensuring that your Azure subscription includes the required resources for this lab.
 You will then create a simulated device that sends vibration telemetry to your IoT hub.
-With your simulated data arriving at IoT hub, you will implement an IoT Hub Message Route and Azure Stream Analytics job that can be used to archive data.
+With your simulated data arriving at IoT hub, you will implement an IoT hub message route and Azure Stream Analytics job that can be used to process device messages (in both cases data will be delivered to a Blob storage container that is used to verify successful implementation).
 The lab includes the following exercises:

 * Configure Lab Prerequisites
 * Write Code to generate Vibration Telemetry
 * Create a Message Route to Azure Blob Storage
-* Logging Route Azure Stream Analytics Job
+* Create an Azure Stream Analytics Job

 ## Lab Instructions